investian/investian.in/content/pages/index.md

         subtitle: >-
           SWOT, Porter's 5 forces, PESTLE, Value Chain Analysis, DuPont Analysis, Piotroski Scan & more
-        content: |+
+        content: >
-          A Primer in DCF & Multiples based Valuations
+          Also a deep-dive into classical DCF & Multiples based Valuation techniques to analyze publicly listed firms in the Indian Stock Market
         actions:
           - label: Learn More
             url: /style-guide